 There needs to be an exchange of value.

-“Value” comes in many different forms including money, help, or content.
+“Value” comes in many forms, including money, help, and content.

-Here’s a perfect example of a student of Gotch SEO Academy exchanging value with me (I had no choice but to link to this tool because it solved a REAL problem and added REAL value):
+Here’s a perfect example of a student of Gotch SEO Academy (our SEO training program) exchanging value with me (I had no choice but to link to this tool because it solved a REAL problem and added REAL value):

 Money works well, but you can acquire links without having to pay people.
 But that will only be possible through building real relationships.